vfarcic/devops24/manuscript/07-jenkins-cdp.md

 W> ## A note to Windows users
 W>
-W> Don't forget that `open` might not work in Windows and that you might need to replace it with `echo`, copy the output, and paste it into a tab of your favorite browser.
+W> Don't forget that `open` command might not work in Windows and that you might need to replace it with `echo`, copy the output, and paste it into a tab of your favorite browser.

 ```bash
 open "http://$JENKINS_ADDR/computer"